jsepia/resume/README.md

 The result was a meta-resume - a resume that can be read and printed as a document, as well as reviewed as code.
 Most of the build process is way overkill (who on earth would code unit tests around static HTML?) but hopefully it'll make a good boilerplate for more complex projects down the line.

+## TODO

+* Add a link to this repo in the footer (read it from package.json)
+* Integrate with Travis
+* Auto-publish to gh-pages

 ## License

 MIT License